 A Boholano by blood and born in Butuan City.
 Grown up and graduated intermediate (Nasipit, Central Elementary School) and secondary course (Saint Michael’s Institute now, Saint Michael College of CARAGA-SMCC) in Nasipit, Agusan Del Norte.

 Worked as a Para Legal Officer in a Law Firm in Makati from 1986 to 1993 prior employment abroad.
 I am a community leader and actively involved in (Overseas Filipino Workers) OFW Advocacy.
 Former President of KAKAMPI-KSA (Kalipunang Kaakabay ng Mangagawang Pilipino sa Ibayong Dagat) and chaired the Political and Legal Affairs Committee.
-Currently, I am the former Secretary General of the Overseas Filipino Workers Congress-Riyadh (OFW Congress-Ruh).
-Member of International Coalition for Overseas Voting Rights (IcoFVR), Founder and former President of Nasipitnon-KSA, Int’l. ( Hometown Organization in KSA).
+Former Secretary General of the Overseas Filipino Workers Congress-Riyadh (OFW Congress-Ruh).
+Member of International Coalition for Overseas Voting Rights (IcoFVR), Founder and former President of Nasipitnon-KSA, Int’l.
+(Hometown Organization in KSA).
 Member and Honorary Adviser of All Filipino Table Tennis Association in Riyadh (AFTTA).

 I am also a proud member of Overseas Filipino Council, International (OFCI) and United Filipinos Worldwide for Community Development (UFWCD).

 An Overseas Filipino Worker for 21 Years.
 I worked in Jeddah, Kingdom of Saudi Arabia from 1993 to 1997 and in Riyadh from 1998-2014.